Should You Use Roll Labels or Sheet Labels?

 Avery oval sheet labels used for labeling bars of soap for sale

-Professional printers such as Avery WePrint that use digital presses shouldn’t have extra charges for plates or four-color printing.
-If you use flexographic printing, chances are good you’ll incur extra charges.
-Printers with digital presses can provide small quantities of labels by the sheet for a more affordable option and low minimums.
+Professional printers such as Avery WePrint that use digital presses shouldn’t have extra charges for plates or four-color printing on sheet labels.
+However, if you use flexographic printing, chances are good you’ll incur extra charges.
+Professional printers with digital presses can provide you with small quantities of sheet labels for a more affordable option and low minimums.

 When should you use sheet labels?

-If you’re testing a new logo or design for your products, sheet labels are an easy, affordable way to do a trial run.
-Experiment with different colors, fonts, shapes, and materials, and then try them out, and get opinions from family, friends, and others before committing to a full run of labels you might not like.
+Because sheet labels can be printed using standard inkjet or laser printers, small businesses can create custom designs and print on-demand.
+If you’re testing a new logo or design for your product labels, sheet labels are an easy, affordable way to do a trial run.
+You can experiment with different colors, fonts, shapes, and materials, and then try them out, and get opinions from family, friends, and others before committing to a full run of labels you might not like.

 Sheet labels are also great for seasonal products.
 If you only need a short run of your Pumpkin Spice candle labels for the fall, then sheet labels might be the way to go.
 Another situation where sheet labels could be a good idea is if you have products that change ingredients or regulations frequently, such as cannabis labels.